Why every bottle and container of Mother’s Garden Extra Virgin Olive Oil has the pressing and bottling dates on it.

 – It is 100 per cent, unblended arbequina extra virgin olive oil, pure and simple.

-- The oil has an exceptionally low acidity of 0.1 per cent and is rich in antioxidants and nutrients.
+– The oil has an exceptionally low acidity of less than 0.2 per cent and is rich in antioxidants and nutrients.
 You can find out more about the multiple health benefits of quality, fresh olive oil here.

 – At home keep your olive oil in a cool place out of direct sunlight, and decant what you need into a glass pourer.